Sadiq Ahangaran

-Muhamad Sadiq Ahangaran (محمد صادق آهنگران; born 2 February 1957 A.D./1336 A.H. in Dezful), commonly known as Haj Sadiq Ahangaran or just Ahangaran, is an Iranian Zaker (Islamic Singer-songwriter of Dhikr), former Soldier of the Iran–Iraq War and leading member of the Islamic Revolution Committee.
+Muhamad Sadiq Ahangaran (محمد صادق آهنگران; born 2 February 1957 A.D./1336 A.H. in Dezful), commonly known as Haj Sadiq Ahangaran or just Ahangaran, is an Iranian zaker (Islamic singer-songwriter of Dhikr), veteran of the Iran–Iraq War and leading member of the Islamic Revolution Committee.

 Life

 Ahangaran's complete first name is Muhamad Sadiq, his previous surname having been Ahangari.
 Moreover, while he was raised in Ahwaz, he is originally from the city of Dezful.
 Ahangaran embarked his Maddahi since his teenage period by singing (religiously/sorrowfully) in Hay'ats which are religious foundation holding mourning ceremonies.
 He got married when he was at the age of 23.
 His offspring are included three sons and a daughter.

 Sadiq Ahangaran used to recite prayer supplications (between Salah), Du'a Kumayl, and also singing (religiously/sadly) in Sineh-Zani besides singing during the operations – in Iran–Iraq War.
 His first Noha which was shown live on television, was the called "Ey Shahidan Beh Khoon-Ghaltaneh Khuzestan Durood" based on a poem originally by Habibullah Moalemi, Ahangaran recited it in Jamaran by the attendance of Sayyid Ruhollah Khomeini, which was run several times on Iranian TV.